PTE Academic Score Required for Australia PR Immigration

 Successful invitations for Subclass 189 and 190 visas now frequently require total points in the 85 to 95 range or higher, depending on occupation and state nomination round.
 Within that context, the 20-point English bonus from Superior English is significant.

 Consider two candidates: both have 80 points from age, qualifications, and work experience.
 Candidate A achieves Competent English (0 points) and sits at 80 total.
 Candidate B achieves Superior English (20 points) and sits at 100 total.
-In most EOI rounds, Candidate B receives an invitation.
-Candidate A waits.
+Candidate B is more competitive, but invitation outcomes depend on the occupation, state or territory, visa subclass, and invitation round.

-This is why the PTE preparation community describes the jump from Competent to Superior as the highest-return investment in the entire points table.
-Three additional months of preparation to gain 20 points is almost always faster than the alternative strategies candidates consider — additional work experience, further qualifications, or waiting for state nomination programs to open.
+This is why the PTE preparation community describes the move from Competent to Superior as a high-return investment in the points table.
+Whether additional preparation is faster than work experience, further qualifications, or waiting for state nomination depends on the applicant and pathway.

 Free Download